jmtsuji/bioinformatics-m1/README.md

 If possible, I recommend buying a Mac with 16GB of memory (rather than the default 8 GB for Macbook Air's at the moment).
 This lets you run a virtual machine without much worry of using too much RAM.

 So far, I have been happy with my M1 Mac.
 Most software I need can be run with appropriate workarounds.
 I still do my major bioinformatics tasks on a Linux server, and minor bioinformatics tasks seem to run okay.
 The most annoying workaround currently is the need to use a virtual machine to run Inkscape.

+## Final remarks
+For now, I have only written brief notes about my experiences.
+If you are interested in learning more about the workarounds I mentioned above, please open a GitHub Issue in this repo and let me know.
+Thanks!